 A treebank can be defined as a linguistically annotated corpus (Data Base) that includes some grammatical analysis beyond the part-of-speech level.
 The Stanford Sentiment Treebank is the first corpus with fully labeled parse trees that allows for a complete analysis of the compositional effects of sentiment in language.
 It includes labels for every syntactically plausible phrase in thousands of sentences.

-Recursive Neural Tensor Networks take as input phrases of any length.
+Recursive Neural Tensor Networks (RNTN) take as input phrases of any length.
 They represent a phrase through word vectors and a parse tree and then compute vectors for higher nodes in the tree using the same tensor-based composition function.
 It is placed on top of grammatical structures.
 A phrase is composed of a couple of meaning related words/tokens.
 The tri-gram is used.

 The Deep learning model builds up a representation of the whole sentence based on the sentence structure.
 It computes the sentiment based on how words compose the meaning of longer phases.
 The activation function is: a) f=tanh() for hidden layers and b) f= softmax() for output layer used for 5-class classification.
 These 5-class sentiment classifications are: VERY NEGATIVE, NEGATIVE, NEUTRAL, POSITIVE, VERY POSITIVE.